 Have your Say about this ESL Grammar Activity

 What are your thoughts about can/can’t?
 Would it work with your ESL students?
+Or, have you tried it out?
 Leave a comment below and let us know what you think.
+We’d love to hear from you.

 Also be sure to give this article a share on Twitter, Pinterest, or Facebook.
 It’ll help other teachers, like yourself find this useful teaching resource.